rossjrw/pr-preview-action/README.md

   Default: `pr-preview`

+- `custom-url`: Base URL to use when providing a link to the preview site.

+  Default: Will attempt to calculate the repository's GitHub Pages URL (e.g. "rossjrw.github.io").

 - **(Advanced)** `action`: Determines what this action will do when it is executed.
 Supported values: `deploy`, `remove`, `none`, `auto`.